rmrlife/rmrlife/README.md

 - Captain of the CTF team OctalO
 - Currently: praying that I might somehow manage to become decent at something
 - Skills: nothing, changing my README.md file like 20 times cuz i dont have a good description in mind so i am updating it non stop, being annoying :], speaking a lot and loudly
 - Learning: a ton of random shit I needed to study years ago but lazy + dumb
+- pop os hater (unfortunately I still use it due to stockholm syndrome)